Elias-Belkheiri/Elias-Belkheiri/README.md

 ### Hi there 👋
-I'm Elias, an aspiring Software Engineer.
-Currently exploring the realms of Web development and AI.
+I'm Elias, a passionate Software Engineer with a thirst for conquering the ever-expanding frontiers of technology.
+Currently, I'm delving into the realms of Web Development, Low-Level Programming, and AI.

+🚀 MyToolbox:
+- Programming Languages: C, C++, TypeScript, Python
+- Other Tools: Node.js, Express.js, NestJS, React.js, Django, HTML, CSS, Tailwind CSS, Docker, Nginx
 <!--
 **Elias-Belkheiri/Elias-Belkheiri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.